-In the opinion of Orrick, Herrington & Sutcliffe LLP, Note Counsel to the Department, delivered on May 1, 2020, based on an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 1 Notes, when the Series 1 Notes are issued in accordance with the Resolution and the Tax Certificate, will be excluded from gross income for federal income tax purposes under Section 103 of the Code and is exempt from State of California personal income taxes.
-The amount treated as interest on the Series 1 Notes and excluded from gross income will depend upon the taxpayer's election under Internal Revenue Service Notice 94-84.
-Note Counsel also opined that interest on the Series 1 Notes is not a specific preference item for purposes of the federal alternative minimum tax.
-Note Counsel expressed no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Series 1 Notes.
-A complete copy of the opinion of Note Counsel is set forth in APPENDIX B. Note Counsel has not taken and does not intend to take any action to update such opinion or to determine if interest on the Series 1 Notes is presently excluded from gross income for federal income tax purposes.
+In the opinion of Orrick Herrington & Sutcliffe LLP, Note Counsel to the Department, delivered on March 1, 2018, with respect to the Tax-Exempt Series 2 Notes (the "Series 2 Notes Opinion"), based on an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Tax-Exempt Series 2 Notes, when the Tax-Exempt Series 2 Notes are issued in accordance with the applicable Resolution and the applicable Tax Certificate, will be excluded from gross income for federal income tax purposes under Section 103 of the Code.
+In addition, the Series 2 Notes Opinion stated that interest on the Tax-Exempt Series 2 Notes is exempt from State of California personal income taxes.
+Note Counsel also opined that interest on the Tax-Exempt Series 2 Notes is not a specific preference item for purposes of the federal individual alternative minimum tax.
+The Series 2 Notes Opinion expressed no opinion regarding any other tax consequences related to the ownership or disposition of or the amount, accrual or receipt of interest on, the Tax-Exempt Series 2 Notes.
+Note Counsel has not taken and does not intend to take any action to update such opinions or to determine if interest on the Tax-Exempt Series 2 Notes is presently excluded from gross income for federal income tax purposes.